avilabiel/clean-architecture-nest-ts/README.md

 # typescript-starter

-This is a repository to start new TS projects quickly.
+This is a repository to start new TS projects quickly using Nest and following SOLID principles (Clean Architecture).

+## Layers

+This project has only 3 layers:

+- Entities: to define the simple entities and their repositories
+- Use Cases: to define the actions of the system
+- Externals: everything else that is not related to business rules like storage, frameworks, etc.

 ## Run everything in JS

-We compile everyt TS to JS and then we run JS.
+We compile every TS to JS and then we run JS.
 This is better because sometimes the app runs in TS, but there are a lot of errors when we compile to JS.

 Running everything into JS already saves a lot of time.